 Nambe – Pueblo Bonito Inn Room #2

-This charming ground floor New Mexico bed and breakfast corner accomodation has a comfortable queen sized bed; black flagstone floor; rich wooden vigas; hand crafted wall nichos; a roomy vanity; corner kiva fireplace; saltillo tiled bath floor with pedestal sink complete with tub and shower; large leather reading chair with lamp; cable TV; DSL internet access; phone; coffee set up; small refrigerator and microwave; hair dyer; iron and board.
+This charming ground floor New Mexico bed and breakfast corner accomodation has a comfortable queen sized bed; black flagstone floor; rich wooden vigas; hand crafted nichos; a roomy vanity; corner wood burning kiva fireplace; saltillo tiled bath floor with pedestal sink complete with tub and shower; large leather reading chair; wooden table with chair and reading lamp; flat screeen cable TV; WiFi; phone; coffee set up; small refrigerator and microwave; hair dyer; iron and board.

 Excellent!
 We will most definately be staying at the Pueblo Bonito B&B on our next New Mexico vacation and highly recommend these darling Santa Fe accommodation with an amaziing location and personable staff.
 Christopher & Alex Duran, Atlanta, Georgia